Star (702 album)

 Star is the third studio album from American R&B group 702.
-It was released by Motown on November 19, 2002 in the United States.
+It was originally scheduled to be released on November 19, 2002 by Motown, but was later delayed to March 25, 2003.
+In the United States.
 The album peaked at number forty-five on the US Billboard 200 and produced the singles “Star” and "I Still Love You".

 Critical reception

 Andy Kellman of Allmusic rated the album two and a half stars out of five and gave the work a rather dismissive review, stating that "it continues in the group's tradition of being able to deliver a couple of solid singles surrounded by middling to fair album tracks."
-PopMatters thought the album was dated and "trapped in a time warp" and that "It wants to be pre- Mary J. Blige hip-hop and R&B with some notable exceptions".
+PopMatters thought the album was dated and "trapped in a time warp" and that "It wants to be pre-Mary J. Blige hip-hop and R&B with some notable exceptions".
 Overall, they praised both Mario Winans and the Neptunes contributions to the album, and felt they managed "to create some haphazard hits here, lack of creativity aside".

 Sal Cinquemani from Slant Magazine was mixed in his review.
 Cinquemani praised the albums first half of material, while disapproving of the second half calling it "a bit less successful".
 Nonetheless, he declared, "702 comes closest to capturing the buttery warm harmonies of Diana Ross and the Supremes—Destiny’s Child be damned.
 Star exists to prove that surprises can indeed be pleasant".
+Vibe editor Craig Seymour called the album "a sassy throwback" and added: "Star might have been garbage, given that the group recently reformed after a three-year recording hiatus [but] it manages to be a rare, pleasant surprise in today’s R&B world.
+Blame much of the set’s success on the beats, which are as tight and lean as a Kenyan runner."

 Chart performance

 The album peaked at forty-five on the US Billboard 200 and reached the twenty-second spot on the Top R&B/Hip-Hop Albums chart.
+The album sold 21,000 copies in its first week.